NTICompass/ZohoCalendar/README.md

 	// $tokens['expires_in']

 	// The "access_token" is what used to make requests.
 	// It can expire.
-Te "expires_in" is how many seconds from now it expires.
+The "expires_in" is how many seconds from now it expires.

 	// The "refresh_token" is used when the "access_token" expires.
 	// You use it to get another one (with a new expiration).